All Episodes

 They're in tremendous cover-up mode.

-Um that, you know, and all the governor has to do is call for the legislative session and resolve this issue at the legislature uh at the legislature on Monday and award the electoral votes properly.
+The Republicans are so upset about this that, you know, and all the governor has to do is call for the legislative session and resolve this issue at the legislature on Monday and award the electoral votes properly.

-Because and this is what I'm trying to get to the heart of here.
+Because, and this is what I'm trying to get to the heart of here.

 Am I wrong?

-Uh listen, I'm not asking them to do anything I would not do myself.
+Listen, I'm not asking them to do anything I would not do myself.

 Absolutely right.